salzahir/ShufMath/README.md

 - Swift 5
 - SwiftUI
 - Xcode 14+
+- **MVVM Architecture** for improved scalability and maintainability

 ## Game Views
 Here’s an example of the game setup and in-game view: